-When a student with lice is found at any time during the school year, the school nurse will obtain the names of the student's close associates, and classmates who sit within touching distance of the student (car pool partners, bus partners, etc.).
+When a student with lice is found at any time during the school year, the school nurse will obtain the names of the student's close associates, and classmates who sit within touching distance of the student (carpool partners, bus partners, etc.).
 These close contacts will be promptly examined for evidence of live lice with their parent/guardian verbal consent.
 If several students are found with lice in an elementary classroom, all children in the classroom will be examined.

 - 1. No nurse will send home head lice letter unless directed by Health Services Supervisor. - 2.
-Principal/Administration requesting a letter be sent home to classrooms should call the Supervisor of Health Services.
+If Principal/Administration requests to send a letter to parents, school nurse may provide them a copy of Lice Parent Letter from School Nurse Corner.